Ross County v St Johnstone: Team news

 - Published

-Ross County hope defender Alex Iacovitti shakes off a pelvic injury suffered at Motherwell.
+Ross County centre-half Alex Iacovitti has failed to shake off a pelvic injury and is replaced with Dylan Smith.

-David Cancola (illness) and Josh Stones (thigh) missed out at Fir Park while Owura Edwards is banned following his red card.
+Manager Malky Mackay makes one other change from the side that lost to Motherwell, with Simon Murray taking the place of Alex Samuel up front.

-Ben Paton (knee), Ross Callachan (knee), Eamonn Brophy (thigh) and Gwion Edwards (hamstring) remain out.
+St Johnstone caretaker Steven MacLean sticks with the side that defeated Kilmarnock apart from handing a debut to 22-year-old goalkeeper Ross Sinclair in place of Crystal Palace loanee Remi Matthews.